Kōshin-an: Structure

 The house was originally composed of three rooms with an entrance.
 One of the rooms was called "yojo-han" or four and half tatami mats, and used for haiku gatherings.
-The room is rather unusual that it has no tokonoma; an alcove where art or flowers are displayed.
-So there was no Kamiza (place of honor) there.
-It is because Chodō wanted his guests to be equal in the gatherings, regardless of their social status.
+The room is rather unusual that it has no tokonoma; an alcove where art or flowers are displayed, so there was no Kamiza (place of honor) there.
+This design was chosen because Chodō wanted his guests to be equal in the gatherings, regardless of their social status.
 Another room was "sanjo" or three tatami mats room which is used for tea ceremony and enjoying talking with friends.
 The "nijo" or two tatami mats room was used for his daily life.
 Thanks to the research of members of the house, it was found out that kitchen and bathroom were added onto the house, the entrance was modified.
 As for the rooms, relatively new materials are used in "yojo-han" and "nijo" tatami rooms, and it shows that these rooms were modified after his time.

 Entrance and garden

-In the entrance gate, The kuhi include a haiku by Kurita Chodō:
+In the entrance gate, there is a kuhi which includes a haiku by Kurita Chodō: